Revolutionary-Technology-Company/Machine-Language-Chess/docs/boolean.md

 | 0 | 0 | 0 | 0 | 0 | SYSTEM DEADLOCK: No actionable vectors.
 Pipeline drops to a protective standby loop. |

 *(Note: X indicates a "Don't Care" state where the variable's value does not alter the output due to higher-priority overrides).*

-If you want to integrate this mathematical model into the codebase, we can write a Boolean evaluation class in `chess.py` to filter legal moves, or design a structural schematic diagram of these hardware logic gates.
-What would be the next step for the repository?